[Updated April 29, 2020]

 Like any human endeavor, however, Religion has a light and dark side.
 When we focus on one to the exclusion of the other, we do a disservice to humanity.
 So I try, wherever possible, to reveal the good as well as the bad.

 I’m not anti-Religion.
 Far from it.
-I still consider myself Catholic.
+Though I’m no longer (Roman) Catholic, I still have a profound respect for the institution of the Church, its Apostolic lineage, and the mysticism it often forgets or unnecessarily conceals from the faithful.
 I still pray.
-What I am is against any person committing evil and using Religion as a shield, weapon, or excuse, regardless of whether that person is a priest, nun, or Pope.
+What I am is against any person committing evil and using Religion as a shield, weapon, or excuse, regardless of whether that person is a priest, nun, Pope, hierophant, or politician.

 How Does My Writing Process Work?